severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

     Update Complete. ⎈Happy Helming!⎈
     ```

-2. Deploy CCXDEPS and CCX using the following command:
+2. Deploy CCXDEPS using the following command:
     ```bash
     helm upgrade --install ccxdeps s9s/ccxdeps --debug --wait --set ingressController.enabled=true
     ```
+3. Deploy CCX:
     :::danger
     This setup is only for demo and development purposes and the installtion will only work for the specified CIDR or 0.0.0.0/0 if no CIDR is set.
     For production and testing we recommend [to follow the installation guide](docs/admin/Installation/Index) and overriding the values.yaml with your settings.
 If you set the CIDR below then CCX will only be able to access the datastores from this CIDR.